ReserveJudgement/GNN-Research-Agent/README.md

 PyG: https://pytorch-geometric.readthedocs.io/en/latest/

-Working example code can be found in GNN.py
+Working human-made baseline code can be found in GNN-human-implemented.py

 ## Flywire data
 The dataset can be downloaded from: https://codex.flywire.ai/